-Except for the express representations and warranties in this Agreement, Sellers expressly exclude all warranties with respect to the Transaction, express and implied, including, but not limited to, the warranty of merchantability, the warranty of fitness for a particular purpose, and any warranties that may have arisen from course of dealing or usage of trade.
+We provided Barnwell with the above mentioned average benchmark prices in effect on September 30, 2023 September 30, 2024.
+These Except for the express representations and warranties in this Agreement, Sellers expressly exclude all warranties with respect to the transaction, express and implied, including, but initial SEC hydrocarbon prices were determined using the 12-month average first-day-of-the-month benchmark prices appropriate to the geographic area where the not limited to, the warranty of merchantability, the warranty of fitness for a particular purpose, and any warranties that may have arisen from course of dealing or usage of trade.
 Sellers jointly and severally represent and warrant to Buyer as follows: